Tips To Succeed With Your Gastric Sleeve

-2. Use a small plate: it can be difficult to say no to that last bit of food that is sat on your plate.
+It can be difficult to say no to that last bit of food that is sat on your plate.
 Especially when you know how tasty it is.
-But the problem is you’ve put too much food on your plate in the first place – yours eyes were bigger than your belly.
-Well our cheat is to use a small plate.
+But the problem is you’ve put too much food on your plate in the first place – your eyes were bigger than your belly.
+Well, our cheat is to use a portion control plate.
 This way you can’t put as much on as you would.
-Don’t pile the plate though!

-4. Make eating a deliberate activity, not a time filler: when you’re at home, make it a rule to only eat your meals at the table.
+When you’re at home, make it a rule to only eat your meals at the table.
 If you sit in front of the TV or somewhere else away from the table, you may indulge in ‘instinctive’ or ‘subconscious’ eating.
 This is when you are so distracted by a DVD or other entertainment, you are not fully aware of what it is that you are eating or how much you have eaten.
-When you have a gastric band, eating needs to be a deliberate, planned and conscious activity.
+When you have a gastric sleeve or ESG, eating needs to be a deliberate, planned and conscious activity.
 In this way you will be acutely aware of calories the whole time and you will stop when no longer hungry.
 If you are distracted by the TV or DVD, you will almost certainly eat more than you intended and that always means lots of unwanted calories.

 Food such as asparagus, green beans and pineapple that contain many fibres can block the stomach.
 That’s because you can’t chew this food well enough to break it up into small pieces and your saliva can’t break it down.
 Highly fibrous food should therefore be avoided.
 If you would like to eat asparagus or other fibrous foods once in a while, then you must be sure to cook them well, cut them into very small pieces first and then chew thoroughly.

-6. Avoid calorie-rich drinks and foods: liquids will go straight through the band and can be a major source of unwanted calories, so be careful to avoid sugary drinks.
-Remember too that very soft foods such as ice-cream and chocolate are quickly turned into liquids and these will also pass very easily through the band.
-When you take liquid or semi-liquid foods which have lots of calories, you can soon find yourself actually putting on weight even though your band is adjusted perfectly.
+Liquids can be a major source of unwanted calories, so be careful to avoid sugary drinks.
+When you take liquid or semi-liquid foods which have lots of calories, you can soon find yourself actually putting on weight even though you’ve had the gastric sleeve.

-If you are getting hungry between meals it could be that your band needs adjusting and you may need more fluid added.
 In some cases snacking occurs not because of hunger, but from habit – and this is more difficult to get under control.
 The best way to become aware of this is to keep a careful daily record of everything you eat and drink.
 You may have some surprises.
-Pay close attention to this rule and don’t sabotage your band by snacking.
+Pay close attention to this rule and don’t sabotage your diet by snacking.

-8. Eat Slowly: rapid eating can be a difficult habit to break but if you eat too quickly you can have eaten too much before you realise.
+Rapid eating can be a difficult habit to break but if you eat too quickly you can have eaten too much before you realise.
 It can cause food to ‘back up’ causing indigestion and regurgitation and does not give the brain time to register the feeling of fullness.
-It can also put pressure on the area around the band, potentially causing complications such as pouch dilation and in rare cases band slippage.

 It is recommended that you chew each mouthful of food thoroughly then leave a further 30 seconds after swallowing before taking your next mouthful.
 This ensures that each mouthful has time to be digested.
 To help you to slow your down your eating, please use your provided timer and follow the instruction sheet.

-11. Take Vitamins And Minerals Daily: due to eating much smaller amount, you may not be able to take in sufficient quantities of certain vitamins and minerals so a supplement is recommend in the long term.
+Due to eating much smaller amounts, you may not be able to take in sufficient quantities of certain vitamins and minerals so a supplement is recommended in the long term.
 Until you are established on solid foods, the multivitamin/mineral supplement you take should be chewable, liquid or crushable.
 After this time you can go on to a tablet form.
+Read more about the vitamins you should be taking here.

-12. Practice Environmental Control:everywhere you look nowadays, there are opportunities to eat.
+Everywhere you look nowadays, there are opportunities to eat.
 We are surrounded by food which is tasty, inexpensive and available 24 hours a day.
 Because we cannot control this external environment, we are always at risk of being tempted to eat or drink something which may sabotage our weight loss efforts.
-Remember – snacking is the biggest threat to successful weight loss with the lap band.
+Remember – snacking is the biggest threat to successful weight loss.
 By making some simple changes you can create an environment which will support your long-term lifestyle changes.
 The underlying principle is simple: If it’s there you’ll eat it – if it’s not, you can’t.
 So:

-- Make a ‘banned’ list of your favourite, tempting foods, fattening foods (you know what they are!)
+- Make a ‘banned’ list of your favourite, tempting foods, and fattening foods (you know what they are!).